 Progressing To The Trailer Test

-As you know from our previous posts on Economics, Trailer Build Progress and “How to setup a Trailer Frame“, we’ve been working on a new trailer design that has a few quirky design enhancements.
+As you know from our previous posts on Economics, then on Trailer Build Progress and “How to setup a Trailer Frame“, we’ve been working on a new trailer design that has a few quirky design enhancements.
 (Maybe we can stretch it to design innovations?)
 Anyway, the garage is busy and there hasn’t been time to catch up on the posts.
 Sorry, we’ll get to that in the coming weeks.

 The Test Ride Video

 Here is some video from our first drive.
 Unfortunately, with the truck moving and the trailer moving, you can’t really see the suspension motion in the video.
 The camera shutter speed is just not fast enough to capture the action.
 You can definitely see it with your eye, so maybe soon we’ll hook up the GoPro on the trailer and see what we get.
-Anyway, here are a few short clips of the trailer test drive.
+I’m sure that camera will give a more accurate view.

-The big take away from our trailer test drive is the smoothness of the ride.
+The big takeaway from our first trailer test drive is the smoothness of the ride.
 Over about 40 mph, the trailer just disappears — meaning you can’t feel a thing from the drivers seat.
 (With the exception of big bumps and potholes, of course.)
 Smoothness is one of the objectives we set out for, so I’m pleased.
 The suspension helps with that, and so does the long tongue.
 The long tongue is probably too long in many practical ways, but it fills a need for this trailer, and it’s a great experiment.
 In this simple trailer test, we definitely feel the stability contribution.

 The folding portion of the tongue is also an experiment, but that doesn’t really apply to this test.
 It certainly helps with storage space, but we’ll need to test that with regular use and much higher loads.
 That’s a different kind of trailer test.